-National Sunday Supper Day is observed annually on the second Sunday in January.
+National Sunday Supper Day encourages families to gather around the table, enjoy a meal and a conversation together each year on the second Sunday in January.

 Sunday Supper starts off as one day a week and soon becomes a way of life. – Sunday Supper Movement

 Isabel Laessig is the founder of the Sunday Supper Movement and the Food and Wine Conference.
-A mother of four, she was inspired to start her blog, Family Foodie, when her oldest left for college and the things she would miss most about home would be the times spent in the kitchen and around the table with family.
+A mother of four, she was inspired to start her Family Foodie blog when her oldest left for college and the things she would miss most about home would be the times spent in the kitchen and around the table with family.

 In 2012 Laessig and eight other bloggers and their families celebrated the first virtual Sunday Supper with a progressive dinner.
 According to Laessig, she and these eight bloggers are “passionate about bringing families together to cook and eat together.”